TrebledJ/trebledj.github.io/content/posts/projects/2020-12-10-robot-design-contest-simulator.md

 #### Project Management
 We used our good friend GitHub projects and GitHub issues for project management and issue tracking.

-{% image "assets/img/posts/projects/rdc-simulator/issues.png", "List of GitHub issues (most of them resolved)." %}
+{% image "assets/img/posts/projects/rdc-simulator/issues.png", "List of GitHub issues (most of them resolved).", "post1" %}

 Some general thoughts looking back: